 The only Nottinghamshire cricketer to make a score of 300+, Keeton was an attractive free-scoring opening batsman, whose principal strokes were drives and cuts.
 As will be seen from the details of his career he was dogged by misfortune, but for which he might well have had a regular place in the England side.

-Born in Shirebrook on April 30th, 1905, William Walter Keeton played his early cricket for Mansfield Colliery C.C.
+Born in Shirebrook on 30 April 1905, Walter Keeton played his early cricket for Mansfield Colliery CC.
 He had a trial at Trent Bridge nets in June 1925, appeared in three 2nd XI games that summer and accepted a post on the Trent Bridge staff for 1926.
-Heading the 2nd XI averages in 1926, he made his first-class debut for Nottinghamshire v Hampshire at Trent bridge on July 28th of that year.
+Heading the 2nd XI averages in 1926, he made his First-Class debut for Nottinghamshire v Hampshire at Trent bridge in July that year.

-The continued success of Nottinghamshire old brigade, George Gunn, Whysall, Payton held back Keeton's advance to full-time county cricket.
+The continued success of the Nottinghamshire old brigade - George Gunn, Whysall, Payton - held back Keeton's advance to full-time county cricket.
 In 1929 he played twice and in 1930 not at all.

 Keeton was introduced in the sixth game of 1931, he made 20 and 37.
 He opened in the seventh game versus Surrey, did not make many runs but the committee persevered with him and in the 12th match he hit his maiden century.

 George Gunn was brought out of retirement and together with Keeton formed the opening partnership for the rest of the season.
 Keeton was awarded his County Cap and also completed 1,000 runs for the first time.
 He also accomplished this in elevn subsequent seasons.

 The County was indeed fortunate to discover a successor to Whysall within months of his death and Keeton, apart from his batting , was an asset in the field, being very swift in the deep and having an accurate throw.